veracity-tech/basic-xapi-example/README.md

 * Download the configured xAPI Wrapper from [Veracity Learning](https://lrs.io)
 * Place the xAPI Wrapper at the same location as this project's `index.html`
 * Open `index.html` in a browser
+* View the new statements in your Veracity LRS (left-side menu > XAPI Data > Statements)

 # License